 Using a laser module as the light source in digital projectors has several dramatic financial and quality benefits over the lamps used in most projectors today.
 Although people tend to worry about eye exposure safety when they hear the term ‘laser’, it is very important to note that in projector applications the projected light from a laser illuminated projector is essentially no more hazardous that the light from current projectors!

-In fact, the light emitted from laser-illuminated projectors is processed in such a way that it loses all of the usual qualities of lasers that are valued in many other laser applications. (see a graphic representation of this)
+Indeed, the light emitted from laser-illuminated projectors is processed in such a way that it loses all of the usual qualities of lasers that are valued in many other laser applications. (see a graphic representation of this)

 The scientific analysis supports this conclusion and thus, the international standards body that sets standards for lasers and their use – the IEC – recently changed its categorization of laser illuminated projectors from a laser standard (60825-1:2014) to the lamp standard (IEC 62471).
 Soon, an addition to the lamp standard will be published, IEC 62471-5, which directly addresses safety requirements for projectors.